Welcome to The Land of Fire and Ice, Iceland is known for its extreme landscapes from volcanoes to glaciers.

 The Ring Road covers around 2500km, including all the detours for attractions along the way.
 This amount will increase significantly if you plan to cover North-East Iceland, specifically Ísafjörður.
 Route 1 is the main highway to be on for this round island drive.
 South-Iceland is notorious for sand storms and remember to check the forecast before travel.
 Many roads are closed during winter, even during shoulder months.
 I encountered one road closure (F570) due to snow conditions at Snæfellsjökull in September.
 North Iceland is generally colder than other parts.

 Out of my 10 nights in Iceland, 9 nights were in Airbnb apartments.
 They usually offer a fully equipped kitchen with the whole apartment where you can cook your own meals, this is a plus if you do not want to dine out.
 I was traveling in a group of three and the average cost per night for one person was around USD40.
 There are not much Airbnb options out of Reykjavik so there is a need to book early.
 Otherwise, the options left are guesthouses and hotels which cost alot more.
-A more adventurous option is to go for camper vans where cooking essentials and beddings are provided.
-These vans range to cater for 2 or more pax.
+A more adventurous option is to go for camper vans where cooking essentials and bedding are provided.
+These vans usually cater for 2 pax or more.

 Airbnb cottages at Egilsstaðir